Akaprog/M5Fire-Experiments/README.md

 **3. M5Fire_clicker demonstration.**

-  Simplest way of demonstrating unexpected sounds from M5Stack Fire during Analog.Read
+  Simplest way of demonstrating unexpected sounds from M5Stack Fire during analogRead

+  Sometimes same issue is reproducable using Serial.print and Serial.println.

+  Initing device via M5.begin() reduces sound volume a bit but not eliminates it.
+(Connecting more external devices to 5V line also reduces sound)